-LONDON (AP) — Britain's fertility and embryology regulator says it has found broad public support for in vitro fertilization techniques to allow the creation of babies with DNA from three people for couples who might otherwise face the risk of passing on certain genetic diseases.
+LONDON (AP) — Britain's fertility regulator says it has found broad public support for in vitro fertilization techniques that allow babies to be created with DNA from three people for couples at risk of passing on potentially fatal genetic diseases.

-The group began a public consultation at the government's request last year.
+Britain's Human Fertilisation and Embryology Authority began a public discussion of the topic at the government's request last year.

-Such treatments are currently only allowed for research in the U.K.; British law forbids altering a human egg or embryo before transferring it into a woman.
-The regulator will pass its findings to the government, which will consider whether to propose changing the law.
+British law forbids altering a human egg or an embryo before transferring it into a woman, so such treatments are currently only allowed for research.
+The regulator will now pass its findings to the government, which would need Parliamentary permission to change the law.

 Similar research is going on in the U.S., where the embryos are not being used to produce children.

 About one in 200 children every year in Britain is born with a mitochondrial disorder, faults in a cell's energy source that are contained outside the nucleus in a normal female egg.
 Mistakes in the mitochondria's genetic code can result in serious diseases such as muscular dystrophy, epilepsy, heart problems and mental retardation.

 When a method to avoid these faults was first successfully used in 2008, headlines announced that scientists had created a child with three parents — two biological mothers and a father.
 But scientists said that was inaccurate, since there are only trace bits of genetic material from one woman.